SamIp-ac/airmusic_function_intro_static_web/README.md

 ```

 ### Remark
-#### **If the website no any new change, even build and deployed, please edit the index.html in gh-pages from github directly (like add a space " ")
+#### If the website no any new change, even build and deployed, please edit the index.html in branch -- **gh-pages** from github directly (like add a space " "), Remember to pull git new update